CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 62: April 19th, 2017

+**Today's Progress**: Worked through lessons 17, 18 and most of 19 of Javascript30

+**Thoughts**: As usual I found these very educational and love Web Bos' presentation style.
+He does a great job of picking projects which are very simple to put together but still contain some useful techniques

 ### Day 61: April 18th, 2017

 **Today's Progress**: More work on the recipe book.